Curriculum Integration Grants for the Summer of 2015 are due on February 9, 2015 by 4:30 pm.

 (4) a timeline for completion and implementation of the project, including the schedule of work to be done during the development phase (summer 2015) as well as an indication of when the course would be offered or the minor would be available;

 (5) a tentative bibliography of materials relevant to the development and implementation of the course/minor, including materials on the theories and methods of curriculum integration (i. e. sources about the pedagogical foundation for your approach to integrating women into the curriculum);

 (6) a curriculum vitae.

-Grant recipients will be required to present the completed project to both the President's Commission on the Status of Women and to the LT&ITC.
+Grant recipients will be required to present the completed project to both the President's Commission on the Status of Women and in a second forum, such as the LT&ITC, Scholar’s Week, or another MTSU forum.
 Recipients will also be required to provide the committee with a copy of the finished syllabus, course proposal, minor proposal, or revised minor no later than the fall meeting of the President's Commission on the Status of Women.

 Below are links to syllabi produced by some of the past recipients of the Curriculum Integration grant.
 The syllabi are posted for reference only.
 None of them may be reproduced or distributed without the permission of the author.